What will my child do all day at Zoo Camp?

 What if my child has special needs?

-If you child has special needs (dietary, allergy, behavioral, physical, etc.) please notify us in advance by calling 800-433-4149.
+If you child has special needs (dietary, allergy, behavioral, physical, etc.) please notify us in advance by contacting 800-433-4149 and/or email@example.com .
 We want your child to have the best camp experience possible and can only do this if we know the unique needs of your child!

 Payment and Registration